History and origin of the American Shorthair

 Formerly referred to as the “Domestic Shorthair,” this breed obtained its current name in 1966 to distinguish its purebred lineage – a reflection of their uniquely American heritage and distinction.
 The American Shorthair has since maintained a firm standing as one of the most beloved and widely recognized cat breeds on the continent.

 As immigrants from around the world made America their home, they brought with them different cats that contributed to the rich genetic makeup of the American Shorthair.
-These diverse roots are responsible for the wide variety of colors and patterns seen in this breed today.
+These diverse roots are responsible for the wide variety of colors and patterns seen in the breed today.
 What began as an efficient pest control solution turned into a cherished breed celebrated for its history, temperament, and classic beauty.

 Physical characteristics and grooming

 The American Shorthair boasts a striking appearance that reflects its athletic ability and hardy nature.
-Known for its well-built body, this breed possesses a strong, muscular frame that enables it to pounce and hunt with adeptness, traits inherited from its early days as a ship’s protector and a barn guardian.
+Known for its well-built body, the breed possesses a strong, muscular frame that enables it to pounce and hunt with adeptness, traits inherited from its early days as a ship’s protector and a barn guardian.
 With a large head, full cheeks, and a broad chest, the cat exudes strength and stability.
-Additionally, its rounded eyes, which can come in a kaleidoscope of colors, add to its endearing look and charm.
+Additionally, its rounded eyes, which can come in a kaleidoscope of colors, add to its endearing look and allure.

 One of the most salient features of the breed is its dense, short coat, which comes in over sixty different colors and patterns, ranging from the classic silver tabby to smoky hues and everything in-between.
 This coat not only gives the American Shorthair its distinctive look but also serves a practical function by providing protection from weather extremes, brambles, and even the occasional skirmish with other animals.